For the past 26 years, Chantelle has been a mom to a son with autism. Creating a happy life for her family makes her heart sing.

-Send A Thank You Letter To A Soldier Overseas
+Send a Thank You Letter to a Soldier Overseas

 Operation Gratitude, established in 2003, is a non-profit organization that sends care packages to active duty soldiers as well as veterans.
 The packages contain snacks, entertainment, personal hygiene products, handmade goods and letters of support and encouragement.
-The goal is to lift spirits and provide basic necessities to those who have given, and are giving so much.
+The goal is to lift spirits and provide basic necessities to those who have given and are giving so much.
 To date, Operation Gratitude has sent out 1,000,000 packages to soldiers and veterans worldwide.

 This is a great low-cost Thanksgiving day activity for the kids.
 Who doesn't want to get a note of encouragement from a little kid?

-Collect Pet Supplies For Your Local Shelter
+Collect Pet Supplies for Your Local Shelter

 Love animals?
 Collect pet supplies for your local Humane Society or local animal shelter.
 This is also a great project for kids.
 Have them create a flyer.
-Ge them to exercise their art and computer skills as well as their heart.
+Get them to exercise their art and computer skills as well as their heart.
 Distribute the flyer a week ahead of Thanksgiving.
 Include a paper bag to collect donations and set pick up for the morning of Thanksgiving.
 That will give people enough time to pick up supplies while they are doing their Thanksgiving shopping.

 On Thanksgiving morning, the cook will have peace in the kitchen while the kids pick up their distributed bags. naturally, you're going to want to keep your collection area within your neighborhood to make this a positive experience and not just another chore.

-Help Out A Single Parent
+Help Out a Single Parent

 Not everyone gets Thanksgiving day off.
 Medical workers, police, firefighters and even some plumbers have to work.
 Deciding what to do with the kids can be problematic.
-You hope they are old enough to supervise themselves and yet you wonder.
-Having them home by themselves can be boring and sad on a holiday and it's hard to maintain focus when you're worried about your kids.
+You hope they are old enough to supervise themselves, and yet you wonder.
+Having them home by themselves can be boring and sad on a holiday, and it's hard to maintain focus when you're worried about your kids.

 Whether it's someone in your neighborhood, religious institution or a friend, offer to help out.
 Do they need a couple of hours of supervision?
 Bring them to your house.
-Do they need a ride to and from Grandma's?
+Do they need a ride to and from grandma's?
 Tune up the car and pick them up.
 Giving back doesn't have to mean an official organization and a check.
-Helping out can be just as meaningful if not more so.
+Helping out can be just as meaningful, if not more so.